libcoap 4.3.5-develop-72190a8

 -P scheme://addr[:port]

 Scheme, address and optional port to define how to connect to a CoAP proxy (automatically adds Proxy-Uri option to request) to forward the request to.
-Scheme is one of coap, coaps, coap+tcp and coaps+tcp.
+Scheme is one of coap, coaps, coap+tcp, coaps+tcp, coap+ws, and coaps+ws.

 -T token